David Michels: Career

 Michels started his career in the hotel business by working for Grand Metropolitan for seventeen years.
 He then served as Managing Director of Hilton UK and later Executive President Worldwide Marketing for Hilton.
 He served as the Chief Executive of Stakis Hotels from 1990 to 1999.
-He served as the Chief Executive of the Hilton Group until 2007.
+In 2000, he became chief executive for Hilton Group after Peter George stepped down.
+He remained in the role until 2007.

 He served as the Deputy Chairman of Marks & Spencer from 2006 to February 2012.
 He was also the Deputy Chairman of easyJet.

 He is the former President of the British Hospitality Association.
 He served on the board of directors of the Jumeirah Group (now part of Dubai Holding), the Savoy Hotel (now part of FRHI Hotels & Resorts), British Land, RAB Capital, the Arcadia Group and Paramount Restaurants.

 He serves as the co-owner and Chairman of Michels & Taylor.
 He is also the Chairman of London & Capital.

 He serves on the Boards of Directors of Strategic Hotels & Resorts.
 He is also a partner of Burlywood Capital.
 Additionally, he is the President of the Tourism Alliance, and the Institute of Hospitality.

 A "workaholic", he works "80-hour week[s]."
 He was knighted in 2006 for his work in the hospitality industry.